Nashville, TN

 Pack Smart: Comfortable shoes for walking, and dress for both casual and nightlife vibes.

-Local Flavor: Try hot chicken, biscuits, and Tennessee whiskey—it’s tradition!
+Local Flavor: Try hot chicken, biscuits, and Tennessee whiskey.
+It’s tradition!

 Free Fun: Murals, Centennial Park, and live music (often no cover) all around town.